-I am a chief creative officer, advertising copywriter, teacher, problem-solver, role-playing strategist, client translator, and AI prompt aficionado.
-My friends and family often wonder how, in between all that, I manage to be a gamer, comic book writer, and racehorse breeder too.
+I’m a chief creative officer, advertising copywriter, teacher, problem solver, role playing strategist, client translator, and unapologetic AI prompt aficionado.
+Somewhere between all of that, my friends and family still wonder how I manage to be a gamer, a comic book writer, and a racehorse breeder too.

 My Story